With our partners, we’re creating a North America-wide campaign.

 Most schools don't have the latest tech needed for alternative programs

 Many Education Technology companies requires the latest tablets or individual computers.
-Our platform is designed the game to work with basic technology that all schools have access to.
+Our platform is designed to work with basic technology that all schools have access to.
+Our platform runs on a basic website that doesn’t require high-speed internet and is accessible on older desktops or older mobile devices.

 A game can't help these kids